 Within the LPS group are the so-called Brain corals, which can then be further divided into 'Closed Brains', which normally have a more compact appearance, and 'Open Brains' which tend to expand more and are often fleshier.

 Brain corals are very suited to fragging and are quite popular with hobbyists for this very reason.
-They have a multitude of colors and growth characteristic some being more plating and others more encrusting.
+They have a multitude of colors and growth characteristic some being mostly encrusting.

 Brain corals have a moderate care level, some can be more challenging than others and their aggressiveness ranges from moderate to high.
 Brain corals may produce stinging tentacles to attack neighbors, but can also be damaged by more aggressive specimens than themselves.